The APT Program

 The Accelerated Programmer Training (APT) program was created with funding from a Department of Labor TAACCCT grant and was designed to speed entry into tech careers.
 Students have the flexibility to study and accelerate their course completion and earn credits for prior knowledge.

-The program is particularly beneficial to military veterans as well as unemployed and underemployed adults who have previous technical knowledge or interest.
-Participants receive personalized guidance and tutoring with a student support specialist when needed.
+The program is for full-time working professionals, students balancing work and school and it is particularly beneficial to military veterans as well as unemployed and underemployed adults who have previous technical knowledge or interest.
+Students will receive guidance from the department’s Computer Support Specialists.
+Tutoring is available.
 Students also receive career services support upon completion of their degree.

-Competency-based education (CBE) allows students to accelerated toward a degree or certificate.
+Competency-based education (CBE) allows students to accelerate through courses toward a degree or certificate.
 CBE focuses on content mastery, rather than semester-based completion.
 This means students can apply their prior learning to move through courses as fast as they are able to show mastery of content.

 Ideal CBE student